aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

 1. Load an HTML file using one of HTMLDocument() constructors of the [HTMLDocument](https://reference.aspose.com/html/java/com.aspose.html/HTMLDocument) class.
 You can load HTML from a file, HTML code, stream, or URL (see the [Creating an HTML Document](/html/java/working-with-documents/creating-a-document/) article).
 In the example we use `HTMLDocument(address)` constructor that initializes an HTML document from a file.
 1. Create a new [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/PdfSaveOptions) object.
-1. Use the ConvertHTML(`document`, `options`, `outputPath`) method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/Converter) class to save HTML as a PDF file.
+1. Use the `сonvertHTML(document, options, outputPath)` method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/Converter) class to save HTML as a PDF file.

-Please take a look over the following Java code snippet that shows the HTML to PDF conversion process for the [spring.html](/html/net/converting-between-formats/html-to-pdf/spring.html) file.
+Please review the following Java code snippet, which shows the HTML to PDF conversion process with step-by-step instructions:

 {{< highlight java >}}
     // Prepare a path to a source HTML file